hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/01-Home.md

-# HiPay Enterprise plugin for Woocommerce
+# HiPay Enterprise extension for WooCommerce

 ## Preamble
-The **HiPay Enterprise plugin for Woocommerce** is a PHP plugin which allows you to accept payments in your Woocommerce online store, offering innovative features to reduce shopping cart abandonment rates, optimize success rates and enhance the purchasing process on merchants’ sites to significantly increase business volumes without additional investments in Woocommerce the e-commerce plugin for Wordpress.
+The **HiPay Enterprise extension for WooCommerce** is a PHP plugin which allows you to accept payments in your WooCommerce store, offering innovative features to reduce shopping cart abandonment rates, optimize success rates and enhance the purchasing process on merchants’ sites to significantly increase business volumes without additional investments in WooCommerce, the e-commerce plugin for WordPress.

 ## Objective
-This document describes how to configure and use the HiPay Enterprise plugin for your Woocommerce webshop.
+This document describes how to configure and use the HiPay Enterprise extension for your WooCommerce store.